marcesdan/rotunda-exercises/zoo/README.md

 ## Note on Object-Oriented Programming

 This exercise represents a classic example of OOP application, particularly demonstrating polymorphism through different animals sharing a common interface.
-While it serves as an excellent educational example, it's worth noting that these aren't universal solutions for all problems.
-From my experience:
+While it serves as an educational example.

-- OOP abstractions, when overused or misapplied, can lead to complex inheritance hierarchies.
+> [!WARNING]
-- I've seen many codebases suffer from premature abstraction in the name of "future extensibility".
+> Having seen many codebases suffer from over-engineering, my experience shows that:
-- Real-world systems often grow in unexpected ways that don't fit initial OOP designs.

-This doesn't mean OOP is inherently flawed - rather, I think it suggests:

-1. Not every problem needs an object-oriented solution.
-2. Abstractions should be introduced when there's concrete evidence they're needed.
-3. Simple and direct code often ages better than complex abstractions.
+>
+> - Complex inheritance hierarchies can be hard to maintain.
+> - Consider composition over inheritance when possible.
+> - Defer abstractions until they're needed.

 This exercise demonstrates OOP concepts while acknowledging these practical considerations.